undeprecated/javascript-affiliate/README.md

 The pages you want this code to execute on.

-    url: '*'
+    url: '*' // all pages
+    url: 'htts://www.example.com/product' // only pages that begin with this string
+    url: 'product' // any pages with the word product in it
+    url: /product/i // any pages with the word product in it

-This can be a regular expression, or '\*' for all pages.
+This can be a URL, regular expression, or '\*' for all pages.
+If it's a URL, we check i

 #### selector